 - You can do part-time CPT throughout your entire program.

 - You can do full-time CPT for 2 semesters maximum.
+Unless you are in the doctoral program.
+Then you are only eligible for 1 semester of full-time.
 There are no exceptions to this.

 CPT Application Requirements